apigee/api-platform-samples/sample-proxies/simple-python/README.md

 ### About

->Note: This policy is not available with the Apigee Developer unlimited free trial.
+>Note: This policy is not available with Apigee Edge Free (free, non-expiring license).
 See [Apigee Edge Pricing Features](http://apigee.com/about/pricing/apigee-edge-pricing-features).
 To enable this policy in your environment, contact [Apigee Support](https://community.apigee.com/content/apigee-customer-support).

 This very simple example executes a Python script that adds a response header to the API.
 The proxy calls an API to get the weather for Palo Alto, CA.